niinavi/docker-salt/documents/report.md

 I started creating salt state for Docker by first installing Docker manually.
 I followed instructions for manual installation for Docker from their [documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

+I had master installed on DigitalOcean and I installed minion on VirtualBox.
+I installed minion using a shell script that can be found [here](https://github.com/niinavi/salt/blob/master/srv/minion.sh).
+I accepted the salt-keys on master with command ``` sudo salt-key -A```

+First I installed necessary packages (curl, ca-certificates etc) and tried if it worked.
+I run the salt command ``` sudo salt 'dockerminion' state.highstate```.
+I imported the docker key, added Docker repository and installed the packages.

-This is the first salt state I created and it succesfully installed the Docker.
+This is the salt state that succesfully installed the Docker.

 ```
 install_network_packages: